grpc/proposal/A33-Fault-Injection.md

 Note that if any header is invalid, for example, passing non-numerical value as percentage header, the invalid headers will be ignored.

-Note if there are multiple valid headers with the same key name, gRPC doesn't make no promise about which one will be picked at the end.
+Note if there are multiple valid headers with the same key name, gRPC implementations may choose any one of them.

 **Fault inject config in HTTP filter and headers won’t be conflicted**, because the header only being evaluated if the delay or abort is set to `HeaderDelay` or `HeaderAbort` instead of concrete values.